The Ultimate EZ™ Kit includes:

 Please allow up to 14 days for standard delivery For all Foreign orders on the Ult Ez, Call for shipping quote.

 With over four years of research and development, EZ Animal Products is proud to announce their newest addition to the Udderly EZ Milker Family.
-The new Ultimate EZ™ Milker is much faster, clean, safe and dependable than other milkers on the market.
+The new Ultimate EZ™ Milker, our livestock milking machine, is much faster, clean, safe and dependable than other milkers on the market.

 The electric pump is also available in 230 Volt for foreign use.